 Accommodation & Meals

-Your accommodation is a mixture of small family run hotels, B&B's, auberges and a mountain refuge, chosen for their warm and generous welcome.
-The comfort varies according to the style, from very comfortable guest houses and 2 star hotels to very basic in the refuge.
-All of the guest houses have private rooms for 2.
-The mountain refuge has small dormitory style rooms and is much more basic.
+Your accommodation is a mixture of small family run hotels, chambres d'hôtes, auberges and a mountain refuge.
+(Option available to stay at a hotel instead of the mountain refuge).
+The comfort varies according to the style.
+All of the guest house rooms have private rooms for 2.
+The mountain hut has small dormitory style rooms and is much more basic.
 However there is a convivial atmosphere and the surroundings are magical.
-(Option available to stay at a hotel instead of the mountain refuge).
-All offer authentic accommodation where you'll receive a warm welcome.
-A few examples are listed below.
-Your exact accommodation will depend on availability at the time of booking.
+Meals will be taken in your guest house and will be local specialities.

 Eurostar and the TGV provide a relaxing journey from London to Lyon Part Dieu via Lille or direct.
 From Lyon you'll need to take local train services to the Mont Dauphin - Guillestre station, changing at Grenoble.
 Some trains go direct to Guillestre from Grenoble, whilst others require a further change.
 The section between Grenoble and Guillestre takes a minimum of 3hrs.
 Recommended times if travelling all in one day: Leaving London at 9am arriving in Lyon 3pm.
 Leaving Lyon at 4pm and arriving at Mont Dauphin at 9pm (times approx).
 You can also take trains from Lyon to Valence and change at Valence going via Gap.